How Low Can You Go? with Your Fertiliser Bill

 The national inventory is an accounting system, overseen by the EPA, which accounts for all the GHG emissions from each of the sectors and the country as a whole.
-Therefore, when we talk about a 25% reduction in GHG in agriculture it refers to a reduction in the national inventory figures.
+So when we talk about a 25% reduction in GHG in agriculture it refers to a reduction in the national inventory figures.
 For Agriculture, the inventory includes: N fertiliser type and amount used, livestock number, manure storage and application method and lime use.

 How is the reduction in chemical N accounted for in the national inventory of greenhouse gas emissions?

-For the enabling actions above (liming, LESS, clover etc.) to work to reduce GHG and consequently the national inventory figure for Agriculture, N fertiliser application must be decreased by the amount of N that each measure saves, otherwise there is little or no GHG saving.
-And you, the farmer is losing out, as there is no cost saving from applying lime, using LESS or incorporating clover.
+For the enabling actions above (liming, LESS, clover etc) to work to reduce GHG and consequently the national inventory figure for Agriculture, N fertiliser application must be decreased by the amount of N that each measure saves, otherwise there is little or no GHG saving.
+And you, the farmer is losing out as there is no cost saving from applying lime, using LESS or incorporating clover.

 The national inventory does not measure clover incorporation levels, it does measure lime application and it counts as a small increase in GHG emissions but the savings from the reduced N fertiliser application due to liming are much greater.
-Therefore, if chemical N does not decrease, then we don’t get credit for it in the inventory or our pockets.
+Therefore, if chemical N doesn’t decrease, then we don’t get credit for it in the inventory or our pockets.